Low Sodium Fried Rice Recipe

 Instructions

-• In a wok or large pan, melt the unsalted butter and add the sesame oil over medium heat.
+• In a wok or large pan, melt the unsalted butter and add the toasted sesame oil over medium heat.
 Add the onion, garlic, and ginger and sauté for 4 to 5 minutes until veggies have softened.

 • Move the veggie mix over to one side of the wok, and add the peas and carrots.
 Sauté for another 4 minutes.
 Then move all ingredients to the same side of the pan.